GandharvJain/Operating_System_Lab/README.md

 ### Exp-1_Process_Tree
 * process_tree.c: Create process tree, delete parent nodes and find parent of orphaned process.
 * time_shm.c: Determines the amount of time necessary to run a command from the command line using shared memory objects.
+* time_pipe.c: Determines the amount of time necessary to run a command from the command line using pipes.
 * pid_manager.c: Implement pid manager using bitmap.
 ### Exp-2_Custom_Shell
 * myShell.c: Custom shell on linux.